FastRobotsCornell/FastRobots-2025/docs/labs/Lab1.md

 If you are new to JupyterLab, please go through the [Introduction to JupyterLab](https://cei-lab.github.io/FastRobots-2023/tutorials/jupyter_notebooks.html) tutorial (available under the [Tutorials](https://cei-lab.github.io/FastRobots-2023/tutorials/) page).

 ### Read Through Codebase
-Please read through the codebase (in particular, the ```demo.ipynb``` Jupyter notebook) to understand the different functions that you will be using in this lab.
+Please read (do not run) through the codebase (in particular, the ```demo.ipynb``` Jupyter notebook) to understand the different functions that you will be using in this lab.

 ### Artemis Board Setup